snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/media-player/index.md

 ```

 ## Config Generator
 You can use the below inputs to generate the code that you need to place into your `dbt_project.yml` file to configure the package as you require.
+Any values not specified will use their default values from the package.

 <JsonApp schema={dbtSnowplowMediaPlayerConfigSchema} output={printYamlVariables} template={Template}/>